top of page

 Adults with strong social networks often experience greater job satisfaction and life happiness.
 Older adults who stay socially active show better cognitive function and lower rates of depression.

-For example, community programs that encourage social engagement among seniors have been linked to improved mood and physical health.
+For example, community programmes that encourage social engagement among seniors have been linked to improved mood and physical health.
 This shows the lifelong importance of nurturing these skills.

 Practical Ways to Enhance Social and Emotional Health